-For the treatment tool, we modified \sysname\ to more effectively address our research questions.
+We modified \sysname\ to more effectively address our research questions.
 Our study separates the idea generation task from the idea evaluation task.
 To keep the study controlled, we disabled some of \sysname's functionalities: on-demand novelty evaluation, manual idea addition, and facet generation when there is no query.
-The Idea Novelty Checker module was only activated in a separate `Idea Novelty Evaluation' tab for the idea evaluation step.
+The Idea Novelty Checker module was only activated in a separate ``Idea Novelty Evaluation'' tab for the idea evaluation step.
 There was no support for adjusting the novelty assessment or iterating on the idea's novelty.
-The tab also provided access to a ChatGPT-like interaction in which participants could prompt the LLM directly in order to help them evaluate their ideas for novelty.
-The chat kept a thread for each participant to remember their exchanges when forming a response.
-Lastly, the tab provided a text field where the participant could keep any notes on their novelty assessments.
+The tab also provided access to a ChatGPT-like interaction in which participants could prompt the LLM directly to help evaluate their ideas for novelty, as well as a text field for keeping notes on their novelty assessments.